 If you are considering using facial detection and facial recognition in your app, incorporating the Kairos API, hopefully you will have seen how easy the process is.
 Once you have incorporated the API in your app all it takes is for your end users to initially enroll photos, with their name or other subject ID, and then later to submit other photos to compare against the facial templates that have been created.

-There are example coding snippets for all stages of the process at Kairos Docs.
+There are example coding snippets for all stages of the process in our developer documentation.